Simon Ramo

 Simon "Si" Ramo (May 7, 1913 – June 27, 2016) was an American engineer, businessman, and author.
 He led development of microwave and missile technology and is sometimes known as the father of the intercontinental ballistic missile (ICBM).
 He also developed General Electric's electron microscope.
-He played prominent roles in the formation of two Fortune 500 companies, Ramo-Wooldridge (TRW after 1958) and Bunker Ramo Corporation (now part of Honeywell).
+He played prominent roles in the formation of two Fortune 500 companies, Ramo-Wooldridge (TRW after 1958, now part of Northrop Grumman) and Bunker Ramo Corporation (now part of Honeywell).

 Early years

 Ramo was born in Salt Lake City, Utah, the son of Clara (Trestman) and Benjamin Ramo.
 His father was a Polish Jewish immigrant and his mother was a Russian Jewish immigrant.
 He entered the University of Utah at the age of 16, where he joined Theta Tau Professional Engineering Fraternity and earned a B.S. in electrical engineering at the age of 20.
 By 1936, at the age of 23, he had earned dual PhD degrees from Caltech in physics and electrical engineering.